yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
-* April 25 2025: 👋 Wan 2.1GP v4.3: Added preview mode and support for Sky Reels v2 Diffusion Forcing for high quality "infinite length videos" (see Windo siding section below)
+* April 25 2025: 👋 Wan 2.1GP v4.3: Added preview mode and support for Sky Reels v2 Diffusion Forcing for high quality "infinite length videos" (see Window Sliding section below)
 * April 18 2025: 👋 Wan 2.1GP v4.2: FLF2V model support, official support from Wan for image2video start and end frames specialized for 720p.
 * April 17 2025: 👋 Wan 2.1GP v4.1: Recam Master model support, view a video from a different angle.
 The video to process must be at least 81 frames long and you should set at least 15 steps denoising to get good results.
 * April 13 2025: 👋 Wan 2.1GP v4.0: lots of goodies for you !